FIT Implementation Intensive Training

 Format: Live Workshop Online

-Target Audience: Psychologists, Marriage Family Therapists, Social Workers, Counselors and other health care professionals.
+Target Audience: Psychologists, Marriage Family Therapists, Social Workers, Counselors, Agency Managers and other health care professionals.
 Intermediate level.

 Course Description: This two day intensive training is designed to provide participants with a comprehensive understanding of how to implement Feedback Informed Treatment (FIT) in a practice, agency, or larger healthcare system.